Nine outstretched hands stacked in an "all in" gesture.

 Green Zone

 Modeled on the "Safe Zone" program, Green Zone is designed for faculty and staff to receive training about issues potentially facing service members, veterans, and their families.
-This FOI is designed to develop tools to better serve veteran and military affiliated students.
+This workshop is designed to develop tools to better serve veteran and military affiliated students.

-Interreligious, Interfaith, & Worldview
+Interreligious, Interfaith, and Worldview

 Worldview: The foundational outlook you have on life that helps you make sense of the world around you.
 Interfaith: “Interfaith” is about how our interactions with those who are different impacts the way we relate to our religious and ethical traditions, and how our relationships with our traditions impact our interactions with those who are different from us.